ibmresilient/resilient-community-apps/app_host_files/README.md

 This file contains a list of all API key permissions available to you in Resilient.
 By default, only `read_data` and `read_function` are enabled, which allow for communication over the message destination.
-Many Apps, however may require additional permissions in order to function properly.
-Uncomment those permissions accordingly before invoking the Resilient SDK command to package your App.
-At the time of packing, the SDK will read in the permissions you enabled so that AppHost can generate an API key with the appropriate permissions for your App.
+Some apps, however, may require additional permissions in order to function properly.
+Uncomment those permissions accordingly before invoking the Resilient SDK command to package your app.
+At the time of packing, the SDK will read in the permissions you enabled so that App Host can generate an API key with the appropriate permissions for your app.

 ### entrypoint.sh

 In almost all cases, this file can be left unchaged.
-The `entrypoint.sh` file serves as a means to watch for changes in the `app.config` file utilized by your App's container and will kill circuits if changes are detected.
+The `entrypoint.sh` file serves as a means to monitor the `app.config` file utilized by the app container for changes.
+If changes are detected, the container will be killed.
 This is useful in a Kubernetes environment to enable a new container to start in the Pod using the new configuration.

 ## Resilient SDK

 Introduced with Resilient 36.2 is the [Resilient SDK](https://pypi.org/project/resilient-sdk/).
-This tool is needed to produce a `.zip` file that AppHost will leverage to install your App.
+This tool is needed to produce a `.zip` file that App Host will leverage to install your app.
 To do this, install the SDK from PyPI and run `resilient-sdk package -p /path/to/your/app` in the command line.

 ## Wrapping Up

-That's it!
-Now that you have created a container image and `.zip` file for your App, you are ready to install it and deploy onto your Resilient appliance through the UI using AppHost.
+Now that you have created a container image and `.zip` file for your app, you are ready to install it and deploy onto your Resilient appliance through the UI using App Host.